najonda/performer/_pages/manual/index.md

 * row 5 represents the tones of a chromatic scale, selected note is highlighted, available notes in the scale are highlighted
 * row 7 represents the octave switcher from -4 to 3 octave, selected octave is highlighted
 * raw 8 is a quick page change shortcut

+- if you press a button in the gates representation you will toggle the gate
+- if you hold an available key (`GRID[4|5|,[0-7]`) and press a gate you will enter a gate with the selected note value plus the selected octave. if the gate is already present you will set the selected note plus the selected octave of the selected gate

 <h4 id="appendix-stochastic-circuit">Stochastic Circuit note editor</h4>
 * First 2 rows represent the probability of the selected note
+* row 3 is a quick visual representation of the sequence current step
 * row 4 represents the semitones of a chromatic scale, selected note is highlighted, available notes in the scale are highlighted
 * row 5 represents the tones of a chromatic scale, selected note is highlighted, available notes in the scale are highlighted
 * row 7 is a quick shortcut for stochastic options: Engage loop, Clear Loop, Reseed

-- if you press a button in the gates representation you will toggle the gate
-- if you hold an available key (`GRID[4|5|,[0-7]`) and press a gate you will enter a gate with the selected note value plus the selected octave. if the gate is already present you will set the selected note plus the selected octave of the selected gate
+- on row 4 the 8th button will rise track octave +1
+- on row 5 the 8th button will decrease track octave -1

+<h4 id="appendix-stochastic-circuit">Arpeggiator Circuit note editor</h4>
+* First 2 rows represent the probability of the selected gate
+* row 3 is a quick visual representation of the sequence current step
+* row 4 represents the semitones of a chromatic scale, selected note is highlighted, available notes in the scale are highlighted
+* row 5 represents the tones of a chromatic scale, selected note is highlighted, available notes in the scale are highlighted
+* row 7 represents the octave switcher from -4 to 3 octave, selected octave is highlighted
+* row 8 is a quick shortcut for arp options: Engage keyboard, Hold mode

+- on row 4 the 8th button will rise track octave +1
+- on row 5 the 8th button will decrease track octave -1

 <h3 id="appendix-usb-midi-devices">USB MIDI Devices</h3>